iboB/jalog/README.md

     * Jalog-style: `log("This is Jalog: ", 12, " and ", 3.141592);`
     * `std::ostream`-like: `log << "This and " << 42;`
     * `printf`-like: `log("Crushing it since %d", 1971);`
-    * raw (which allows you to provide your own style, say `std::fmt`)
+    * raw (which allows you to provide your own style, say `std::format`)

+## Example

-Here is a small snippet showcasing some of the library's features:
+A small snippet showcasing some of the library's features:

 *It also exists as a complete and buildable example [here](example/e-BasicShowcase.cpp).*